sisinflab/warprec/warprec/utils/config/README.md

 - **reading_method**: The source from which the data will be read.
 As of right now, only 'local' is supported.
 - **local_path**: The local path from which the data is read.
 This keyword is used along with the `reading_method` when is set to `local`.
 - **sep**: The separator of the file to be read.
 Defaults to `'\t'`.
+- **header**: Whether to treat the first row of the file as a header or not.
+Defaults to True.
 - **rating_type**: The type of rating to be used.
 Can be set to 'implicit' or 'explicit'.
 If set to explicit, the framework will look for a score column inside the transaction data, this column must contain a score given by the user to the item for that specific transaction.
 If set to `implicit`, the column can be omitted and each transaction will be assigned a score of 1.
 - **split**: This is a nested section of the reader configuration, it is used in case of data that has already been split.
 - **side**: This is a nested section of the reader configuration, it is used if the user wants to load side information of the items alongside the transaction data.